KAIwangke/EmoTrend-Sentiment-Driven-Stock-Prediction/README.md

 # EmoTrend: Sentiment-Driven Stock Market Predictions

 ## Overview
 EmoTrend is an innovative project aimed at exploring the impact of sentiment analysis on stock market predictions.
 Focusing on the intricate relationship between news sentiment and stock market performance.
-Our study delves into sector-level and individual stock analysis, utilizing Apache Spark MLlib and HDFS.
+Our study delves into sector-level and individual stock analysis, utilizing `Apache Spark MLlib` and `HDFS`.
 <img width="1543" alt="image" src="https://github.com/KAIwangke/EmoTrend-Sentiment-Driven-Stock-Prediction/assets/46043861/53b40b29-8cb0-4c53-bec6-b8a8088fd415">